Amsterdam/parkeerscans/README.md

 To get quick results and vast visualizations we choose kibana on top of elastic search.

-We use a dockerized logstash instance to load the postgres database `scans_scan` into elastic index.

 The visuallizations are done with a kibana instance.